Best Mattresses for Back Pain as Recommended by an Occupational Therapist

 Your body type

-If you are naturally a fairly light person, then a softer mattress would be likely to suit you better because you are less likely to sink into it as much.
-On the other hand, a heavier person puts more pressure on the mattress, so needs a slightly firmer mattress.
+If you weigh less, then a softer mattress would likely suit you better as you are less likely to sink into it.
+However, a heavier person will put more pressure on the mattress, so a slightly firmer model would be more appropriate.

 Adjustable beds can benefit anyone who suffers from a stiff or a painful back.
 These electric powered beds give you the ability to: sit up, lay flat, raise your legs or flex the knees.
 Through doing this, you can improve your circulation, in turn reducing joint pain the next day.